Hoanghuyen2k3/VNhub/README.md

 VNhub is built using cutting-edge technologies to ensure a seamless and user-friendly experience:

-- **Frontend:** Utilizing ReactJS, CSS, SCSS, and JavaScript to create an engaging and visually appealing interface.
+- **Frontend:** Utilizing ReactJS, CSS, SCSS, HTML and JavaScript to create an engaging and visually appealing interface.

 - **Backend:** Powered by NodeJS, our server efficiently connects to various APIs to retrieve and display the necessary data.